dlstreamer/dlstreamer/samples/gstreamer/benchmark/README.md

     * ...
 5. [NUMBER_STREAMS] number of simultaneous streams to benchmark
 6. [NUMBER_PROCESSES] number of processes.
 If multiple processes, streams distributed equally across processes
 7. [DECODE_ELEMENT] element (or pipeline of elements in gst-launch format) for demuxing and video decoding.
-Default is 'decodebin'
+Default is 'decodebin3'
 8. [SINK_ELEMENT] sink element (or pipeline of elements in gst-launch format), default is `fakesink async=false`

 The sample `benchmark_one_model.sh` has similar parameters with additional parameter for second model.